One on One with Evan Childs - Alpha Females Don’t Run in Packs

 What’s your definition of a life well lived?
 How do you want to be remembered?

 Impact.
-Money is awesome and great, and I truly believe that money can buy you happiness.
+Money is awesome and great, and I believe money can buy you fun things, or temporary happiness, but it won’t buy you fulfillment or legacy..
 But at the end of the day, what fills me up is impacting others.
 A life well lived to me is if I died today, people would say, “She changed my life.
 She is the reason I did… “ Living a full life entails me impacting people in a positive way, for sure.

 I’ll never be done.
 There will always be people who need help.
 People are always lost, and even role models are lost.
 So I will always be in this industry, whether I’m making a paycheque or not.
 I will just be helping people forever.